gianninasd/cardSim/README.md

 4. `docker ps` to confirm it is up-and-running; you should see the container, port mapping information and the up time
 5. `docker logs <container id>` every once in a while to see the most recent output

-*The first times you run steps 1 or 3, you might errors, this is due to a Docker bug, so just restart Docker and try again, it should resolve the problem*
+*Note: You might encounter error messages the first times you run steps 1 or 3, this is due to Docker bugs, so just restart Docker and try again at step 1 or 3*

 ## References
 Below are some reference web sites